-In this post, I will lay out what AWS Snowball is and some of the ways we use it to help our customers migrate to (and from) the cloud.
+In this article, I’ll lay out what AWS Snowball is and some of the ways we use it to help our customers migrate to (and from) the cloud.

 What is AWS Snowball?

-2/ Low cost, fast migrations.
-If you have a lot of data – sensitive or not – AWS Snowball is one of the fastest ways to get it into the cloud.
+If you have a lot of data-sensitive or not – AWS Snowball is one of the fastest ways to get it into the cloud.
 They’re pretty easy to configure and load as well.
 And again, the enforced encryption can help protect against data theft, and the rugged construction helps ensure against data loss.

-4/ Preserving historical data in the cloud.
 The opposite is also common.
 You might have years of data backed up on physical devices.
-Eventually those devices will deteriorate, and you could lose access to that data.
+Eventually, those devices will deteriorate, and you could lose access to that data.
 You can use AWS Snowball to securely migrate that data to cloud storage and gain peace of mind, knowing your historical data is secure and preserved.